 - Call as early as possible if you see a decision looming - Your call will be to the PEG-ICU doc (Not the e-ICU.
-PEG-ICU is a non-treating intensivist doing only triage calls for the PEG-T there will be a dedicated phone number for this service). - If the PEG-ICU cannot answer the question/dilemma easily he will contact the rest of the PEG-T and get back to you with a decision. - Articulate your dilemma for example: - o one resource left, two patients in need - o five resources left, 8 patients in need - Be able to report the triage SCORES of the eligible patients, for example - One resource, two patients, triage scores are 3 and 8 - If the triage scores are identical, know the tie breaker criteria in the following order to compare eligible patients: - Under 18? - o HCW or frontline responder? - o The sole caretaker for dependent minor or adult? - o Pregnant? - Chance to experience life stages? (not solely related to chronological age) - The PEG-T can help interpret these criteria: some judgment may be required with treating doc, TTO, and PEG-T collaborating - DO NOT report the following information to the PEG-T: age, disability status, race, ethnicity, religion, sex, gender, judgment about quality of life, national origin, insurance status, veteran status, genetic information, name. - PEG-T decisions will be made strictly following the criteria: SOFA score + short term prognosis (1 or 5 years if survives acute episode) they are not allowed to deviate - Home ventilators will NEVER be reallocated as indicated in the COVID19 Addendum:
+PEG-ICU is a non-treating intensivist doing only triage calls for the PEG-T there will be a dedicated phone number for this service). - If the PEG-ICU cannot answer the question/dilemma easily he will contact the rest of the PEG-T and get back to you with a decision. - Articulate your dilemma for example: - one resource left, two patients in need - five resources left, 8 patients in need - Be able to report the triage SCORES of the eligible patients, for example - One resource, two patients, triage scores are 3 and 8 - If the triage scores are identical, know the tie breaker criteria in the following order to compare eligible patients: - o Under 18? - HCW or frontline responder? - The sole caretaker for dependent minor or adult? - Pregnant? - Chance to experience life stages? (not solely related to chronological age) - The PEG-T can help interpret these criteria: some judgment may be required with treating doc, TTO, and PEG-T collaborating - Be able to discuss the scores over time if there is a patient who might be eligible for reallocation - DO NOT report the following information to the PEG-T: age, disability status, race, ethnicity, religion, sex, gender, judgment about quality of life, national origin, insurance status, veteran status, genetic information, name. - PEG-T decisions will be made strictly following the criteria: SOFA score + short term prognosis (1 or 5 years if survives acute episode) they are not allowed to deviate - Home ventilators will NEVER be reallocated as indicated in the COVID19 Addendum:

 When a chronically ventilated patient with their own ventilator is admitted, they will continue to be ventilated using that ventilator which is considered to be their personal property.
-While ventilated by their own ventilator, patients will be exempt from the triage process.
+While ventilated by their own ventilator, patients will be exempt from the ventilator triage process.
 Under no circumstances will a patient's home ventilator be "reallocated" to another patient.
 This is likewise true of other durable medical equipment that belongs to a patient.

-However, if a chronically ventilated patient's respiratory status changes and they need to be ventilated with a new ventilator provided by the hospital, the patient will be included for assessment and resource allocation if a triage protocol is in place for crisis standards of care.
+However, if a chronically ventilated patient's respiratory status changes and they need to be ventilated with a new ventilator provided by the hospital, the patient will be included in the ventilator triage and resource allocation process (if active) for the hospital ventilator.
 If this occurs, that patient's home ventilator remains personal property and will not be subject to involuntary reallocation.